The ‘Dirty’ Business Of Recycling: Women Informal Waste Collectors, Decent Work, and The Circular Economy

 A global treaty

 Negotiations are currently ongoing to develop the Zero Draft Plastic Treaty, the first legally binding agreement on plastic pollution by the end of 2024.
-Global leaders are scheduled to meet for the fourth session of the United Nations Intergovernmental Negotiating Committee (INC-4) on plastic pollution in Canada in April 2024.
+Earlier this year, global leaders met for the fourth session of the United Nations Intergovernmental Negotiating Committee (INC-4) on plastic pollution.

 The treaty aims to implement among other things inclusive Extended Producer Responsibility (EPR) systems that incentivise recyclability and ensures producers bear responsibility for plastic products throughout their lifecycle.
 As cited in the Zero Draft Text for the treaty, such systems must also enable a just transition that promotes and facilitates a fair, equitable, and inclusive transition for affected populations, with special consideration for women and vulnerable groups.